KTM Komuter Southern Sector (KTM Komuter Selatan) JB Sentral-Kulai

 KTM Komuter Southern Sector Stopping Stations • Stesen Perhentian KTM Komuter Selatan

-JB Sentral-Paloh Line
+JB Sentral-Kulai Line

-Laluan JB Sentral-Paloh
+Laluan JB Sentral-Kulai

 What time is the first train or last train to…?